nonducor/T1P02_Advanced_Finding_Lanes/README.md

 ![Perspective transform][perspective1]

-### Image processing for lane detection
+### Lane pixel identification
 ----

-The identification of the most adequate image transformation for lane detection was done by using a lot of trial and error.
+The identification of the most adequate image transformation for lane detection was done using a lot of trial and error.
 To facilitate this trial and error, a small test infrastructure was developed.

 First, on the file `image_analysis.py` several processing elements were implemented, each with either a simple transformation or a simple combination of transformations.
 Then, several tries are assembled in a table and plotted for comparison, using the test images.
 This test can be accessed by:

     python3 proj.py --test transf

-One example of the pipeline result can be seen in the figure below:
+One example of the pipeline result can be seen in the figure below.

 ![Transformed images][transf1]

-The transformations are overlaid in red over the original image to ease the interpretation of the results and to aid in visually checking if the detected edges are the correct ones.
+The transformations are overlaid in red over the original image to aid in visually checking if the detected edges are the correct ones.
 The testing pipeline can be found in function `test_transform` on file `proj.py`.
-The images are first undistorted (the undistortion step of the pipeline is added on the function `test_in_all_images`.
+The images are first undistorted (the undistortion step of the pipeline is added on the function `test_in_all_images`).
 This function receives an array of transformations and applies these transformation for all test images, showing the result for each image.

 The chosen transformation is a combination of color-base and gradient based transformations.
 The processor implementing this transformation is on file `image_analysis.py`, in class `CombinedAnalysis`.
 This class implements a combined binary detection, using other detectors, according to the following formula:

     Part_of_lane_marking = (<S Threshold> and <R Threshold>) or ((<gradx> and <grady>) or (<mag_binary> and <dir_binary>))

-Each transformation will be explained in detail below.
-As already noted, the parameters were all found by trial and error.
+The parameters were all found by trial and error.
+The transformations are:

 1. Color thresholding: two color thresholding are used, one on the "color" S on the HLS space and the other on the color red on the RGB space.
+The class implementing the combined S & R detection is `SRThreshold`.
+It combines the results of two simple thresholdings:
     1. On the HLS space, all pixels with saturation values above 90 are selected.
 This usually does a good job in good lighting conditions, but tends to select a lot of pixels when there are shadows involved.
+This is implemented by class `SChannelThreshold`.
     1. To help alleviate the problem, this detection is "anded" with a red threshold.
 All pixels with a valor of red above 180 are selected.
 This helps, for example, remove saturated colors that are not white.
+Implemented in `RChannelThreshold`.

 1. The <grad{x,y}> Sobel processors apply a threshold over the gradient on the x and y directions.
 If the gradient is withing a given threshold for both cases, then it is considered accepted.
 For this combination, a smoothing kernel of 7 pixels is used and a threshold of (15, 70) is used.
 The limits on the threshold are inclusive.
+In class `SobelThreshold`.

 1. The magnitude processor calculates the absolute magnetude of the gradient (using Sobel derivatives on the x and y directions) and selected the pixels within a given threshold.
 The threshold is scaled in the sense that the highest gradient in the image is used to set the value of 255.
 The threshold used on this application was (15, 70), with a smoothing kernel of 9 pixels.
+In class `MagnitudeThreshold`.

 1. The directional processor uses the Sobel derivatives to calculate the absolute direction of the derivativa and selects those points that are within a given angular range.
 The intuition is that lanes will mostly be on an almost "vertical" angle on the image, so looking for high derivatives perpendicular to the expected direction of the lanes should be a good detector os lane marking frontiers.
 The main issue with this detector is that it is quite noisy (as can be seen on the figure above).
 Thus, it is combined with the threshold processor to detect only the best possibilities.
+In class `DirectionalThreshold`.

+----
 ### Pipeline
-----

 #### Basic Pipeline
-The pipeline is composed of the following steps, in order (it is created by the function `create_full_pipeline` in `proj.py`:
+The pipeline is composed of the following steps, in order (it is created by the function `create_full_pipeline` in `proj.py`):
-1. Apply image undistortion (from camera calibration) (and checkpoint the result as `calibrated` to be combined in the future with the image processing steps.
+1. Apply image undistortion (from camera calibration) and checkpoint the result as `calibrated` to be combined in the future with the image processing steps.
 1. Do a perspective transformation to get a bird eye view from the relevant parts of the image.
 1. Apply the relevant image transformation to get the basis for lane detection.
 Checkpoint it on the pipeline as `lane_detection`.
 1. Run the main lane finding algorithm on the resulting image (from a `LaneFinding` instance)
 1. Restore the perspective of the image to allow overlaying it to the original image
 1. Combine the processed image to the original `calibrated` image
 1. Write the calculated radius of curvature and offset from lane center to the image
 1. If debugging information is required, plot the histogram and calculated lane center on the bottom of the image.
-This is not the same information as used by the `lane_detection` instance, but it is useful for understanding how stable the lane detection step is (if one of the sides of the histogram is too small or too wide, it may be an error indication).
+This is not the same information as used by the `lane_detection` instance, but it is useful for understanding how stable the lane detection step is (if one of the sides of the histogram is too small or too wide, it may indicate a challenging frame).

 Since the full pipeline is represented as an image processor, it can be applied to the test images or to a movie easily.
 When applied to individual images, it is importante to turn off the "statefulness" of the lane detection, so it doesn't use the previous detections to bootstrap the current one.
 Also, when images are used the reverse perspective transform is not applied and the image is not overlaid back to the camera image.
 This allows an easier debugging of issues.